marienahapetian/portfolio-gallery/readme.txt

 If you think, that you found a bug in our [WordPress Portfolio Gallery](https://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.4.0 =

+* 1) We have made code optimization that was causing issues with the new lightbox.
+* 2) WE have fixed the issue with full width view not appearing responsive on mobile
+* 3) We have fixed the Fatal Error issue that had been reported in forums multiple times and required to be fixed, when was caused with the update of very old versions of the plugin.
+Empty function was called on front end that brought fatal error to some suers.
+* 4) We have changed our display name of the plugin back to company name to follow guidelines.
+* 5) We have added 2 new lightbox styles number 5,6 allowing to view video galleries by new views and looks.
+* 6) We have updated the logo and the banner with the full description of options of the plugin.

 = 2.3.3 =